The Lq-Minkowski problem of anisotropic p-torsional rigidity: Introduction and main results

-Inspired by Lutwak's \cite{LUTWA1993} formulation of the $L_q$-Minkowski problem, we naturally turn our attention to the investigation of the $L_q$-Minkowski problem for anisotropic $p$-torsional rigidity.
-In this paper, we provide a proof for the following variational formulate (see Section \ref{sec22})
+Motivated by Lutwak's \cite{LUTWA1993} variational formula of the $L_q$-Minkowski problem, we naturally turn to its analogue in the setting of anisotropic $p$-torsional rigidity.
+In this paper, we establish a proof for the following variational formula (see Section \ref{sec22})